Guy Gabaldon: Later years

 In 1964, Gabaldon unsuccessfully ran for the United States Congress as a Republican in California.

 In 1970, he moved to Saipan with his wife where he established a seafood business and ran a youth camp.
 He lived there for 20 years.
 He was an avid pilot and flew small planes all over the CNMI.

-In 1990, he authored and self-published a book; Saipan: Suicide Island, also re-printed as America Betrayed.
+In 1990, he authored and self-published a book; Saipan: Suicide Island, where he recounted his exploits on Saipan.
+Including the time he acquired a Harley Davidson from three Japanese soldiers, the event was of enough significance to Guy wrote about it in detail in his memoirs.
+His book has also been re-printed as America Betrayed.

 In 1995, he returned to California.

 In 2003, he moved to Old Town, Florida.

 In September 2004, Gabaldon was honored by the Pentagon, in a ceremony which recognized the contributions of Hispanic American World War II veterans.

 Various organizations have requested the Medal of Honor for Gabaldon, but their requests have been rejected.
 After lobbying by the Hispanic community, the case to upgrade his Navy Cross to the Medal of Honor is currently under review by the Department of Defense.